 |CIT 400 - Citizenship Seminar (1 cr.) or CIT 420 - Global Citizenship (1 cr.)||1|

 |Advanced Studies: Two in total, completed in third and/or fourth year||6|

 |Once Across the Four Years||Total of 6 Credits|

 University Core Curriculum Summary and Objectives

-The core curriculum emphasizes active, collaborative, and experiential learning.
-It challenges students to transfer knowledge from one arena to another, appreciate different disciplinary perspectives on the same topic, and integrate what they have learned to construct their own knowledge.
-The curriculum provides an interwoven and reinforced set of experiences in core courses, in major or professional requirements, in special all-campus events, and in general college life.
-The faculty at the University of New England believes that our core curriculum is intrinsically valuable and that it helps us to influence our graduates to be better citizens and to be well equipped to be contributing members of society.
+The Core Curriculum emphasizes active, collaborative, and experiential learning.
+It challenges students to transfer knowledge from one academic area to another, appreciate different disciplinary perspectives on the same topic, and integrate what they have learned to construct their own knowledge.
+Courses in the Core cultivate effective oral and written communication, quantitative reasoning, critical thinking, decision-making, and problem-solving skills, and issues of diversity.
+The curriculum provides an interwoven and reinforced set of experiences in Core courses, in major or professional requirements, in special all-campus events, and in general college life.
+The faculty at the University of New England believes that our Core Curriculum is intrinsically valuable and that it helps us to influence our graduates to be better citizens and to be well equipped to contribute to society.

 A more thorough description of the Core is available through the College of Arts and Sciences Dean's Office.